-- 19The Investment Manager will actively manage the Sub-Fund and make reference to JP Morgan CEMBI Broad Diversified Index when making investment decisions.
+19The Investment Manager will actively manage the Sub-Fund and make reference to JP Morgan CEMBI Broad Diversified Index when making investment decisions.
 The Sub-Fund is not subject to any investment restrictions on the credit rating of debt securities it holds and may invest more than 10% (but no more than 35%) in fixed income/debt securities issued or guaranteed by a single sovereign issuer.
 Such issuers may include, but are not limited to, sovereign issuers in Eastern Europe, Asia and/or Latin America which are below investment grade (for example, Turkey, Indonesia and Brazil).
-Please note the ratings of sovereign issuers may change from time to time and the abovementioned sovereign issuers could account for a significant portion of the Sub-Fund's reference index (up to 10% per issuer).
+Please note the ratings of sovereign issuers may change from time to time and the abovementioned sovereign is named only for reference and is subject to change as its ratings changes.
+Such non-investment grade sovereign issuers could account for a significant portion of the Sub-Fund's reference index (up to 10% per issuer).
 Under the Sub-Fund's active management process, the Investment Manager may take an over-weight exposure to any single non-investment grade sovereign issuer (relative to the Sub-Fund's reference index) based on the Investment Manager's assessment of the relevant issuer (taking into account factors such as overall economic prospects and potential for re-rating).
-Accordingly, the Sub-Fund's total exposure to such a non-investment grade sovereign issuer may exceed 10%. - 20The Investment Manager will actively manage the Sub-Fund and make reference to JP Morgan CEMBI Broad Diversified Latin America Index when making investment decisions.
-The Sub-Fund is not subject to any investment restrictions on the credit rating of debt securities it holds and may invest more than 10% (but no more than 35%) in fixed income/debt securities issued or guaranteed by a single sovereign issuer.
+Accordingly, the Sub-Fund's total exposure to such a non-investment grade sovereign issuer may exceed 10%.

+20The Investment Manager will actively manage the Sub-Fund and make reference to JP Morgan CEMBI Broad Diversified Latin America Index when making investment decisions.
+The Sub-Fund is not subject to any investment restrictions on the credit rating of debt securities it holds and may invest more than 10% (but no more than 35%) in fixed income/debt securities issued or quaranteed by a single sovereign issuer.
 Such issuers may include, but are not limited to, sovereign issuers in Latin America which are below investment grade (for example, Brazil and Venezuela).
-Please note the ratings of sovereign issuers may change from time to time and the abovementioned sovereign issuers could account for a significant portion of the Sub-Fund's reference index (up to 10% per issuer).
+Please note the ratings of sovereign issuers may change from time to time and the abovementioned sovereign is named only for reference and is subject to change as its ratings changes.
+Such noninvestment grade sovereign issuers could account for a significant portion of the Sub-Fund's reference index (up to 10% per issuer).
 Under the Sub-Fund's active management process, the Investment Manager may take an over-weight exposure to any single non-investment grade sovereign issuer (relative to the Sub-Fund's reference index) based on the Investment Manager's assessment of the relevant issuer (taking into account factors such as overall economic prospects and potential for re-rating).
 Accordingly, the Sub-Fund's total exposure to such a non-investment grade sovereign issuer may exceed 10%.